openstack-archive/fuel-plugin-midonet/doc/content/installation.rst

 Fuel master installation.
 In case the process still has to be done manually, follow these steps:

 #.
-Create a group type for Fuel 7.0 in a YAML file called
+Create a group type for Fuel |FuelVer| in a YAML file called
    ``/tmp/midonet_groups.yaml`` with the following content::

     - id: nsdb